 WHAT CAN YOU DO?

-While some factors that affect your LDL and HDL levels are uncontrollable — such as genetics and age — there are other factors well within your control:
+While some factors that affect your HDL vs. LDL levels are uncontrollable –such as genetics and age – there are other factors well within your control:

 Eat more soluble fiber.
-There are two types of fiber — soluble and insoluble.
+There are two types of fiber: soluble and insoluble.
+When eaten, soluble fiber attracts water in the body, which turns the fiber into a gel-like substance and ultimately slows down digestion, making you feel fuller longer.
+Insoluble fiber passes through the body more quickly, aiding in digestion but leaving you hungry sooner.
 While both have heart-health benefits, soluble fiber can also help decrease your LDL.
 Aim to fill your diet with fiber-rich foods such as fresh fruits, vegetables, whole grains, legumes, nuts and seeds.

 Lose weight.
 If you calculate your Body Mass Index (BMI) and find that you are obese or even overweight, losing weight can impact your cholesterol.
 Researchers studying the relationship between weight and cholesterol levels showed a negative correlation between BMI and HDL levels, and a positive correlation between BMI and total cholesterol.